Classification of standard Manin triples in dimension 4+4: Method of classification of s

 In this paper we classify \mt s $(\cd, \cg, \tcg)$ that we call \emph{standard}.
-These are formed by pairs of four dimensional Lie algebras, where $\cg$ has the form presented in the Tables \ref{2dimalras}--\ref{4dimalras}, while the structure constants of $\tcg$ (called dual algebra or coalgebra) are modified by permutations and overall scalings of the generators.
-This gives about 14 000 candidates for the standard \mt s but, as we will see, the final count is about 200 cases plus their duals.
-The standard \mt s in the classification in dimension 3+3 in the Ref. \cite{hlasno:mtriples} do not cover all the cases but the vast majority.
-The nonstandard \mt s will be investigated in a future paper.
+These are formed by pairs of four-dimensional Lie algebras, where $\cg$ has the form presented in the Tables \ref{2dimalras}--\ref{4dimalras}, while the structure constants of $\tcg$ (called dual algebra or coalgebra) are modified by permutations and overall scalings of the generators.
+This gives about 14 000 candidates for the standard \mt s but, as we will see, the final count is less than 200 cases plus their duals.
+The standard \mt s in the 3+3-dimensional classification in Ref. \cite{hlasno:mtriples} do not cover all the cases but the vast majority.
+The non-standard \mt s will be investigated in a future paper.

-To find the classification of standard \mt s we have performed the following steps: \begin{enumerate} \item At first we check the Jacobi identities \eqref{dd_sc} for each pair of the algebras\footnote{The Jacobi identities \eqref{g_sc} and \eqref{gtilde_sc} are satisfied since $A_{4,j}$ are Lie algebras.} $\mathfrak{g},\tilde{\mathfrak{g}}$.
-Algebras $\mathfrak{g}= A_{4,j}, j=1,\ldots, 24,$ are always considered in the form given in the Tables \ref{2dimalras}--\ref{4dimalras}.
+To find the classification of standard \mt s we have performed the following steps: \begin{enumerate} \item First, we check the Jacobi identities \eqref{dd_sc} for each pair of the algebras\footnote{The Jacobi identities \eqref{g_sc} and \eqref{gtilde_sc} are satisfied since $A_{4,j}$ are Lie algebras.} $\mathfrak{g},\tilde{\mathfrak{g}}$.
+Algebras $\mathfrak{g}= A_{4,j}, j=1,\ldots, 24,$ are always considered in the form given in Tables \ref{2dimalras}--\ref{4dimalras}.
 For algebras $\tcg$ we take scaled and permuted versions of $A_{4,k}$.
 Here $k = 1, \ldots, j$ to avoid double counting of \mt s.
 In this step we exclude most of the candidates for $\tilde{\mathfrak{g}}$, and for the algebras with parameters we may get restrictions on their values.
-In this way we obtain a preliminary list of standard \mt s where some of them are isomorphic.
+In this way we obtain a preliminary list of standard \mt s, where some of them are isomorphic.

-For example for the algebra $\cg = s_{4,7}$, that is the $E_2^c$ used in the Nappi--Witten WZW model \cite{NW}, we get only eight possibly isomorphic \mt s from 600 candidates.
+For example, for the algebra $\cg = s_{4,7}$, that is the $E_2^c$ used in the Nappi--Witten WZW model \cite{NW}, we get only eight possibly isomorphic \mt s from 600 candidates.